Farmworker COVID-19 Booklet - English

-- Instruct workers who had close contact with the COVID-19 patient to self-monitor for symptoms of COVID-19 (fever and onset of respiratory symptoms such as cough or shortness of breath) for 14 days.
-These exposed workers should be separated from non-exposed workers for 14 days (e.g., sleep in a separate room, work in a separate area).
+- Instruct workers who had close contact with the COVID-19 patient to follow guidelines for close contacts of persons with COVID-19 found at https://dph.georgia.gov/contact.
+They should be separated from non-exposed workers during their quarantine period (e.g., sleep in a separate room, work in a separate area).
 If they develop symptoms of COVID-19, contact a local health care provider.

-- Provide facemasks and store them near the room for people with COVID-19 so that clean masks are easily available to those who are sick and those who are caring for them.
+- Provide facemasks and store them in a way that ensures clean masks are easily available to those who are sick and those who are caring for ill workers.

 - Workers who are sick and have been diagnosed with or who are suspected to have COVID-19 should not work until they have fulfilled the requirements in the DPH guidance for Return-to-Work:

 - A small percentage of infected people will need hospitalization.
 Older adults and people with certain underlying health conditions have a greater risk of severe illness with COVID-19 infection.
 Work with your local healthcare providers and have a plan for seeking healthcare for workers who need it.